Read summarized version with

 How will the software defined vehicle features and new vehicle architecture impact service provision, business models, and the economy of the automotive sector?

-So, we've discussed the new business models.
 What about the novelties on the tech side?
 What new technologies and solutions can SDV bring?

 We will also see more advancements in creating better sensor systems.
 The industry will also lean more toward modular software architectures.
 Cybersecurity technologies will become even more important since integrating different systems increases the risk of attacks.

 However, that's not all.
-With the broader adoption of SDV, we will have new safety standards that will impact integration with existing systems and production.
+With the broader adoption of SDV, we will have new functional safety standards that will impact integration with existing systems and production.

-Speaking of standards, what will the future of AUTOSAR and ISO 26262 be?
+What will the future of AUTOSAR and ISO 26262 be?

 More on topic: Will RISC-V adoption in automotive challenge traditional paradigms?